-Biometric activation
+Biometric fingerprint activation

-Biometric can be activated after the secure scheme has been upgraded.
+Biometric fingerprint can be activated after the secure scheme has been upgraded.
 It can be activated and used per secret to generate OTP if the platform support it and if user has preciously enrolled himself into the mobile equipment biometric system.
 The user needs to provide his Pin in order to activate the new authentication factor.

-Any secret that has been upgraded to the multi-authentication mode secure scheme can support the biometric authentication factors.
+Any secret that has been upgraded to the multi-authentication mode secure scheme can support the biometric fingerprint authentication factors.

-Biometric deactivation
+Biometric fingerprint deactivation

-At any time the application can request to deactivate the biometric support for any of the secret.
+At any time the application can request to deactivate the biometric fingerprint support for any of the secret.